umars-cloudworld/CICD-Static-Website-Deployment/README.md

 ## Installation

-Follow these steps to set up the CICD pipeline for your static website:
+Follow these steps to set up the CI/CD pipeline for your static website:

 1. Fork this repository and clone it to your local machine.
 2. Upload your static website files to the CodeCommit repository.